Experimental robustness benchmarking of quantum neural networks on a superconducting quantum processor: Device control calibration

 \begin{itemize} \item Pre-calibration.
 This stage establishes the fundamental parameters of the IMPA and readout resonators: (1) Finding the working point for optimal gain and bandwidth.
 (2) Determining the frequency of each qubit’s readout resonator.
-(3) Measuring the readout resonator frequency as a function of the qubit flux bias.
-(4) Measuring the readout resonator frequency of the nearest neighbor qubit as a function of the coupler flux bias.
+(3) Measuring the readout resonator frequency as a function of the qubit's flux bias.
+(4) Measuring the readout resonator frequency of the nearest neighbor qubit as a function of the coupler's flux bias.

 \item Spectroscopy testing.
-Spectroscopy testing begins by biasing all couplers to their maximum frequency as determined in pre-calibration, followed by a coarse calibration of single-qubit gates at the sweet point in a grouped parallel manner.
+Spectroscopy testing begins by biasing all couplers to their maximum frequency as determined in pre-calibration.
+Simultaneously, a coarse, grouped-parallel calibration of single-qubit gates is performed at the sweet point.
 This includes: (1) Identifying each qubit's transition frequency.
 (2) Calibrating the pulse amplitude for $X_{\pi}$ and $X_{\pi/2}$ gates.
 (3) Measuring and aligning the relative timing between the XY and Z control lines.
 (4) Evaluating microwave crosstalk between different qubit control lines.
-Subsequently, by varying the Z-pulse amplitude, we sample $T_1$, $T_2$, and randomized benchmarking (RB) fidelity across each qubit's frequency range.
-These measurements inform the subsequent frequency allocation.
+Subsequently, we sample $T_1$, $T_2$, and randomized benchmarking (RB) fidelity across each qubit's frequency range.
+These comprehensive measurements serve as crucial inputs for subsequent frequency allocation algorithms.